-onetheless, the Company is not impervious to global market focus in an economic regime of big inflation and higherfor-longer interest rates.
+onetheless, the Company is not impervious to global market forces in an economic regime of implacable inflation and higher-for-longer interest rates.
 This has continued to weigh down on the domestic equities market, thus negatively impacting InLife's equity investments.
-As a life insurance company, we always take the long view.
+As a life insurance company, we have always taken the long view.
 For an institution that has been in continuous operations for the last 113 years, the financial events of 2023 are but part of the inevitable ebb and flow of economic cycles.
-InLife's Risk-Based Capital (RBC) remains at a comfortable 277% and, by all metrics, the Company's financials and governance are sound.
+InLife's Risk-Based Capital (RBC) remains at a comfortable 277% and, by all metrics, the Company's financials and governance continue to be sound.

 Industry statistics are typically based on premiums, or the amount of money taken in by the life insurance company from its policyholders.
-For us at InLife, being a mutual company, the more meaningful metric is the amount of benefits we have paid out to our members and their families: the speed by which we have done so; and the quality of service all throughout the customer journey.
-In 2023, InLife paid out a total of P882 million in claims (death; Minor Beneficiary Fund; and disability, hospitalization, or critical illness) and P1.82 billion and \$3.5 million in policyholders' benefits.
-About a guarter of incontestable death claims were processed and paid out within one day of submission of complete requirements.
-Most of the balance was processed within the Company's service turnaround time of 5 days.
+For us at InLife, being a mutual company, the more meaningful metric is the amount of benefits we have paid out to our members and their families: the speed by which we have done so, and the quality of service all throughout the customer journey.
+In 2023, InLife paid out a total of PhP1.3 billion in claims (death, disability, hospitalization, and critical illness) and PhP8.8 billion in policyholders' living benefits.
+About a guarter of incontestable death claims were processed and paid out within one day of submission of complete requirements, well above the Company's service turnaround time of 5 days.

-The significant investment we have made in technology over the vears has made it possible for us to remain ahead of the curve in delivering the best-in-class customer experience.
+The significant investment we have made in technology over the years has made it possible for us to remain ahead of the curve in delivering the best-in-class customer experience.
 For instance, we have upgraded our Customer Portal and turned it into a mobile platform through the InLife App.
-Now, our policyholders have guicker and more convenient access to their policies whenever and wherever possible.
-The InLife

-App allows them to manage their policies, monitor their funds, apply for policy loans, withdraw their dividends and do other policy transactions at their convenience, and connect with us for any needed support.
-The InLife App provides our policyholders the best-inclass customer experience as we implement these straight through processes.
+Now, our policyholders have quicker and more convenient access to their policies whenever and wherever possible.
+The InLife App allows them to manage their policies, monitor their funds, apply for policy loans, withdraw their dividends and do other policy transactions at their convenience, and connect with us for any needed support.
+The InLife App provides our policyholders the best-in-class customer experience as we implement these straight through processes.

 Beyond embracing change, InLife has always endeavored to initiate change in its 113 years of history.
 In 1913, we were the first life insurance company to confront prejudice by introducing equal rates for Filipinos and expatriates.
 In 2023, and in keeping relevant to the times, InLife introduced Resilience, the best value critical illness protection that Filipinos need, coming out of the pandemic.

-At the heart of our achievements are our people: the financial advisors (FA) who diligently go about their mission of spreading the good promise of life insurance, and the employees who ensure that the promises are kept.
+At the heart of our achievements are our people: the financial advisors (FA) who diligently go about their mission of spreading the good promise of life insurance, and the employees who ensure that those promises are kept.

-Every InLife Advisor goes through a minimum of 28.5 hours of training as a pre-coding training requirement.
+Every new InLife Advisor goes through a minimum of 28.5 hours of training through the InLife Academy.
 This ensures that our financial advisors are able to provide the best possible service to our clients.
 This gives them an advantage over the challenges they are sure to encounter while attending to the needs of their customers.
 Recruits go through a series of training programs that prepare them for taking the necessary examinations to become certified InLife FAs.
-After, they follow a path that supports their journey as licensed, professional members of the InLife agency force.
-In 2023, we introduced the JumpStart Program for newly-coded agents (NCA) after a careful study which indicated that NCAs have a higher rate of closing their first sale after going through the necessary training programs, than those who did not avail of any training.
-The JumpStart Program discusses InLife's products and basic riders, the basics of underwriting, sales effectiveness, the Anti-Money Laundering Act, as well as Market Conduct Guidelines.
-Throughout the life of an InLife FA, various training programs ensure their success in the financial advising profession.
+And learning does not end there; in fact, learning never ends.
+All FAs and agency leaders follow a curriculum that supports their journey as licensed. professional members of InLife's agency force.